Larry Flick

-Larry Flick (born 29 June 1963) is an American journalist, former dance music columnist, single reviewer, and Senior Talent Editor for Billboard magazine, where he worked for 14 years.
-Now he produces and hosts Sirius XM radio shows.
-Coming from the Bronx, Flick started in the music business at 21 as a college radio rep at a company called Gold Mountain.
-He went on the road as a touring assistant to the Power Station and KISS during their 1980s heyday, before starting as a part-time assistant/mail sorter at Billboard.
+Larry Flick (born June 29, 1963) is an American journalist, former dance music columnist, single reviewer, and Senior Talent Editor for Billboard magazine, where he worked for 14 years.
+He later produced and hosted SiriusXM radio shows.

-He later became the dance music/single reviews editor of the magazine and also worked as a music consultant for Prince.
+Biography

-Flick has been married since 2003 and describes himself as a lifelong queer activist.
+Born in the Bronx, Flick started in the music business at 21 as a college radio rep at a company called Gold Mountain.
+He went on the road as a touring assistant to the Power Station and Kiss during their 1980s heyday.
+He later became the dance music editor for Billboard.